RayenTellissy/Wavecord/README.md

 Wavecord doesn't need to be installed; you can access it freely at [wavecord.netlify.app](https://wavecord.netlify.app).
 Simply open your web browser and navigate to the provided URL to start using Wavecord.

-If you would like to contribute to the development of Wavecord, please refer to the [Contributing](#contributing) section for instructions on setting up a development environment.
+If you would like to contribute to the development of Wavecord, please refer to the [Contributing](#contributing) section for instructions on how to help with the development.

 ## Usage 📖